-- 9.1 A Waste Management Plan must be submitted to and approved by the City prior to lodging an application for a building permit.
-The plan must include the following details to the satisfaction and specification of the City: - the location of bin storage areas and bin collection areas; - the provision and specifications of a roof to the bin store area/s; - the number, volume and type of bins, and the type of waste to be placed in the bins; - details on the future ongoing management of the bins and the bin storage areas, including cleaning, rotation and moving bins to and from the bin collection areas; and - frequency of bin collections; and - 9.2 The Waste Management Plan must be implemented at all times to the satisfaction of the City; - 10.
+9.1 A Waste Management Plan must be submitted to and approved by the City prior to lodging an application for a building permit.
+The plan must include the following details to the satisfaction and specification of the City:

+- the location of bin storage areas and bin collection areas; - the number, volume and type of bins, and the type of waste to be placed in the bins; - details on the future ongoing management of the bins and the bin storage areas, including cleaning, rotation and moving bins to and from the bin collection areas; and - frequency of bin collections; and - 9.2 The Waste Management Plan must be implemented at all times to the satisfaction of the City; - 10.
 Stormwater